Portable Contents Insurance

 Coverage outside the home

-If you want your instruments to be covered anywhere in Australia or New Zealand, not just at home, consider Portable Valuables cover, which is:
+If you want your instruments to be covered anywhere in Australia or New Zealand, not just at home, consider Unspecified Portable valuables cover, which is:

 • optional with Classic policies.

-We’ll pay up to $1,000 per item and you don’t need to specify it on your policy.
+We’ll pay up to $1,000 per item, pair, set or collection, up to the total sum insured shown on your certificate of insurance, and you don’t need to specify it on your policy.

-If your instrument is worth more than $1,000 and you want it covered for its full value, you’ll need to call us up and specify it.
-Doing so will affect your premium.
+If your instrument is worth more than $1,000 and you want it covered up to its full value, you’ll need to specify it as a Specified Portable valuable.
+Adding Unspecified or Specified Portable valuables will affect your premium (depending on your level of cover for Unspecified Portable valuables).

 What’s not covered